 When comparing the Emergency attribute against other attributes with matching expressions that operate on a sensitive value, we can successfully derive that the Emergency attribute is the most important of all.
 Thus the Emergency attribute will represent the third solution when comparing the solutions among themselves.
-This is summarized in Figure 1, where solid arrows show the path of a given solution for request R1, grey boxes show the sensitive values for attributes and dotted arrows show the is_more_important_than relations.
+This is summarized in Figure 1, where solid arrows show the path of a given solution for request R1, grey boxes show the sensitive values for attributes and dotted arrows show the is more important than relations.

-By repeating this process for each solution, we determine that Location is the most important attribute for the second solution trace and the attribute action-id will represent the first solution, mainly because there are no is_more_important_than definitions for the attributes that are present in this solution path.
+By repeating this process for each solution, we determine that Location is the most important attribute for the second solution trace and the attribute action-id will represent the first solution, mainly because there are no is more important than definitions for the attributes that are present in this solution path.

-Apply is more important facts on solution representatives to determine the most important solution
+to determine the most important solution